Mutual grooming

 You're much too folded

-So, it's too risky to let anyone groom your skin deeply.
+Therefore, it's too risky to let anyone pressure groom your skin.

 Your most painful fold crossings are monstrous and very sensitive structures.

-Only you can feel the sensations coming from your skin that are supposed to guide you in the right direction.
+Only you can experience the sensations emanating from your skin that are meant to guide you in the right direction.

 Only you can sense how much pressure to apply without hurting yourself.

-I recommend not using pressure techniques during mutual grooming sessions and sticking to superficial grooming.
+I recommend that you do not use pressure grooming techniques during mutual grooming sessions, and stick to superficial grooming.

-I wouldn't let anybody fool around with my skin, even if I had lots of confidence in that person.
+I wouldn't allow anyone to mess with my skin, even if I had complete trust in that person.

-If you do, I predict that the work will be so ill centered and ineffective that it will simply leave you in pain.
+If you do, I predict that the work will be so inappropriate and ineffective that it will simply leave you in pain.

 How to groom someone else